 Neither virtio nor Intel PRO/1000 drivers for Windows XP guests support segmentation offloading.
 Therefore Windows XP guests have slower transmission rates comparing to other guest types.
 Refer to MS Knowledge base article 842264 for additional information.

 Guest Additions for OS/2.
-Shared folders are not yet supported with OS/2 guests.
-In addition, seamless windows and automatic guest resizing will probably never be implemented due to inherent limitations of the OS/2 graphics system.
+Seamless windows and automatic guest resizing will probably never be implemented due to inherent limitations of the OS/2 graphics system.